There’s No Place Like Home

 The August Smart Lock Pro + Connect

 This is crazy.
 I didn’t know anything like this existed.
-You can control and monitor your lock from anywhere.
-Keep track of who comes and goes all from your phone.
+You can control and monitor your lock from anywhere, while keeping track of who comes and goes all from your phone.

 Does this mean we don’t have to drive back and check if we really locked the door?
 That is huge at our house.

-I simply want to share with you the compiled information that I found for “my list” and hope you find it helpful when searching for the best security system for your family.
-I know I will be adding security devices to my Gift Lists For my family.
+In conclusion, I simply want to share with you the compiled information that I found for “my list” and hope you find it helpful when searching for the best security system for your family.
+I know I will be adding security devices to my Gift Lists for our